Everybody needs beauty...places to play and pray in, where Nature may heal and cheer and give strength to body and soul alike—John Muir

 The measure passed without much debate, though one senator commented that it was “a singular grant, unprecedented so far as my recollection goes.”
 No doubt helpful to the measure’s passage were the stunning photographs of Carleton Watkins, which Raymond had wisely sent along with his letter.
 Displayed in the Senate’s Sergeant at Arm’s office, these images were more powerful than any words in capturing the grandeur of Yosemite.

-When the Yosemite Grant Act arrived on his desk June 30th, 1864, President Lincoln had many other matters to attend to.
+When the Yosemite Grant Act arrived on his desk on June 30, 1864, President Lincoln had many other matters to attend to.
 The Secretary of the Treasury had submitted his resignation and the Union Army had suffered more than 56,000 casualties in just over a month’s time.
 At the time of its signing, the Yosemite Grant Act received little notice, but it is hard to overstate its significance.
 The national park system that developed from the initial measure would have to be considered a remarkable success.
 In 2013, Yosemite drew over 3.6 million visitors and over 273 million people visited the 401 parks, historic sites and recreation areas that make up the national park system.

-Below are some suggestions for further reading on the Grant Act, Yosemite, the National Park system, and John Muir.
+Below are some suggestions for further reading on the Grant Act, Yosemite, the National Park System, and John Muir.

 The Yosemite Grant Act: